The 10 Commandments of the Church of Macintosh

 I remember eventually writing more complex code - complex by my standards, anyway.
 I remember learning about loops, conditionals, procedures, recursion, arrays, stacks, heaps, ad nauseum.

-I'd forgotten about that brief stint at living the geek's life until recently.
-Because, you see, not too long after making those exploratory forays into the wild and woolly world of programming, Rodney fell in love with the Macintosh.
+I’d forgotten about that brief stint at living the geek’s life until recently.
+Because, you see, not too long after making those exploratory forays into the wild and woolly world of programming, I fell in love with the Macintosh.

 Thus began my journey away from command-line interfaces, as well as my lifelong journey towards disdain for counterintuitiveness in computer hardware and software - not that one journey was taken in tandem with the other.

-Many people wrote me in response, thanking me for saying what they've felt all along: It's not that users are idiots, but, rather, that programmers are too pretentious in their programming to make their applications truly easy to use.
+Many people wrote me in response, thanking me for saying what they’ve felt all along: It’s not that users are idiots, but rather that programmers are too pretentious in their programming to make their applications truly easy to use.

-Keep in mind that these people weren't the lower-IQ-equipped people.
+Keep in mind that these people weren’t the lower-IQ-equipped people.
 These were intelligent and savvy individuals ranging from PhDs to homemakers.
-Now, I also received email saying that computers aren't hard to use; users are just idiots.
-I knew I'd touched a nerve when a local TV reporter called, asking me to appear on her morning news show to discuss the topic.
+I also received email saying that computers aren’t hard to use; users are just idiots.
+I knew I’d touched a nerve when a local TV reporter called, asking me to appear on her morning news show to discuss the topic.

-I declined, but I didn't stop mulling over this thought.
-I wanted to write about this topic, but didn't feel anyone would listen to me, since I wasn't "qualified" - after all, I am not a professional programmer.
+I declined, but I didn’t stop mulling over this thought.
+I wanted to write about this topic but didn’t feel anyone would listen to me, since I wasn’t “qualified” – after all, I am not a professional programmer.
 How can I know whereof I speak?

 I finally found the courage to write this column, in the form of Alan Cooper.